repetitioestmaterstudiorum/ioc-container/README.md

 ## Dependency Injection Container

 This is app contains a minimal DI container solution, which allows for inversion of control -> that objects don't instantiate instances of other objects they rely on.
-The instantiation of objects happens in one place, from whith these instances are provided using the container to wherever they are needed throughout the code base.
+The instantiation of objects happens in one place, from which these instances are provided using the container to wherever they are needed throughout the code base.

 https://www.codequality.rocks/post/use-dependency-injection

+I call services modules in my code, but it makes no difference.
+There are 2 demo services/modules: Db and Config.

 ## Config paradigm